scrapy/scrapy/docs/experimental/scheduler-middleware.rst

 Scheduler middleware
 ====================

-The scheduler middleware is a framework of hooks in the Scrapy's scheduling mechanism where you can plug custom functionality to process request being enqueued.
+The scheduler middleware is a framework of hooks in the Scrapy scheduling mechanism where you can plug custom functionality to process requests being enqueued.

 Activating a scheduler middleware